What Is the Upper 6GHz Band and Why Does It Matter?

 | 2026 | World’s first commercial rollout announced at SAMENA Summit |

 This three-year arc from allocation → trial → commercial launch is a textbook example of how proactive spectrum governance accelerates network leadership.
+Notably, UAE Becomes the World’s First to Deploy U6GHz Commercially due to this strategic approach.

 Who’s Behind the Launch?